soshim/GetData_Project/README.md

----
+# GetData_Project
-title: "Coursera Getting and Cleaning Data course project"
+Coursera Getting and Cleaning Data course project
-output: html_document
----

 This document describes how run_analysis.R loads the data and creates the tidy dataset.